HirotakaDango/music-player/README.md

 ## Usage

-- **Register/Login**: Create a user account for full features (upload, scan, delete, edit, favorites).
+- **Register/Login**: Create a user account for full features (upload, scan, delete, edit, favorites, playlists).
 - **Account Verification**: After registering, your account must be verified by an admin before you can upload music.
 Unverified users can still scan, browse, and play music.
 - **Scan Library**: Click "Scan Library" in the sidebar to index or refresh your library (scans all music except uploads).
-- **Browse**: Use the sidebar to view all songs, favorites, albums, artists, or genres.
+- **Browse**: Use the sidebar to view all songs, favorites, albums, artists, genres, or your own uploads.
+- **Playlists**: Create, edit, and drag-to-reorder your own custom playlists.
+Add/remove songs easily.
 - **Search**: Use the search bar (desktop/mobile) to instantly find songs, albums, or artists.
 - **Play Music**: Click a song to play, or use the player controls at the bottom.
 - **Favorites**: Click the heart icon to add/remove from favorites.
 Drag to reorder in "Favorites" view.
 - **Edit Genre**: Right-click (or tap "..." on mobile) a song and choose "Edit Genre".
 - **Upload Music**: Click "Upload Song".
-You can upload multiple files; genre is auto-detected but can be overridden. **Upload limit:** 5 songs per user per day.
+You can upload multiple files at once; genre is auto-detected but can be overridden. **Upload limit:** 5 songs per user per day.
 - **Delete/Download**: Use context menu on your uploads to delete or download.
 - **PWA**: Click "Install App" (sidebar) if your browser supports PWAs.
+Works offline for playback and browsing.

 ### Admin Panel